Frequently Asked Questions

 For spectators, the best place to watch the jumpers is on the bridge itself.
 There is no charge to walk on the bridge and you can gain access onto the bridge deck from 9am to 3pm.
 If you walk out to the middle of the bridge, you'll see the platform where the jumpers leap.
 The same advice applies to the families of BASE jumpers, except that we can give you temporary access to area near the jumper exit ramp at the middle of the bridge for a quick photo or video of your jumper.

 If you don't mind walking about 45 minutes or paying a fee to ride down to the landing area at the bottom of the gorge, you can watch the jumpers land or splash down in the New River.
 There is limited transportation to the bottom for spectators and no food or beverages, so be sure to bring your own supplies.
-However, shuttles to the landing zone are available to jumpers and their friends/families.
+However, shuttles to the landing zone are available to jumpers to purchase for their friends/families.
 Many jumper family members prefer to have access to the LZ in order to carry dry clothes or watch some of the less graceful landings.
-Don't forget, the bridge is closed to vehicular traffic from 7am-5pm on Bridge Day.
 There are plenty of food and drink vendors at both ends of the bridge.

 What are the requirements for solo BASE jumping at Bridge Day?